Unbiased approximation of posteriors via coupled particle Markov chain Monte Carlo: Coupled particle MCMC

 \subsubsection{Coupled PIMH}

-Algorithm~\ref{alg:cpimh} details the coupled PIMH update.
-SMC provides an unbiased estimate $Z$ of the marginal likelihood corresponding to the Feynman-Kac formulation.
-The unbiasedness enables the use of independent Metropolis-Hastings which is coupled by using the same proposal and the same uniform random variable $U$ in the accept-reject step across both chains.
+Algorithm~\ref{alg:cpimh} details the coupled PIMH update which builds on the SMC sampler in Algorithm~\ref{alg:smc}.
+SMC provides an unbiased estimate $Z$ of the marginal likelihood $p(y)$ which enables the use of an independent Metropolis-Hastings step for two chains.
+The two steps are coupled by using the same proposal and the same uniform random variable $U$ in the accept-reject step across both chains.
 Then, both chains meet as soon as they both accept the proposal in Step~\ref{step:pimh_accept} at the same MCMC iteration.
+See \citet{Middleton2019} for a more elaborate introduction of coupled PIMH.